 A lot of nursing school is spent learning the skills unique to working as a nurse and providing care for patients.
 Most of the skills needed to be an effective nurse aren’t academic, they are practical traits that you have to apply to your actions.

 Nurses learn about a variety of conditions, and they then apply their knowledge to learn the best practices for patient care.
 As a result, a lot of nursing school courses discusses these applications and many of these applied courses are paired with clinical work that allows students to directly practice what they learn.
+You will be able to utilize the new nursing acronyms and abbreviations that you learn in nursing care throughout the rest of your career.

 Should You Go To Nursing School?